ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 Anja and Lena both belong to the Product Management team.
 Sure thing, they are involved in shaping the product strategy.
 This also comprises making Product Managers and Product owners aware of the next steps and decisions, particularly with regard to user requirements.<br>
-And of course, they have a core functionality within the Research and Development team, which means supporting all software development teams.
+And of course, they have a core functionality within the Research and Development team, which means supporting all software development teams with UI concepts and usability tests.
 Here, the core is developing UX concepts, and supporting the design and implementation of these concepts.
 For optimum product placement, they also talk a lot with Marketing and Sales, as well as with Customer Support and Service Center to manage and include customer feedback.